massalabs/massa-sc-examples/games/tictactoe/smart-contract/README.md

 # Tic-tac-toe smart-contract

-You'll find in this repository the tic-tac-toe smart contract.
+You'll find in this repository the tic-tac-toe smart contracts.

 ## Smart contracts